XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Solution/DEVWF-T003/pr.md

 docker run -d --name api -p 3001:3001 --network fabrikam fabrikam-api docker run -d --name web -p 3000:80 --network fabrikam fabrikam-web
 ```
+Now you can open the web application by right clicking the running process on port 3000 from the Ports tab in your Codespace.